Palestinian Centre for Human Rights (PCHR): Weekly Update

 “Since the beginning of 2022, IOF made 40 families homeless, a total of 244 persons, including 47 women and 113 children.
 This was the outcome of IOF demolition of 50 houses and 4 residential tents.
 IOF also demolished 29 other civilian objects, and delivered 37 notices of demolition, cease-construction, and evacuation.”

 Settler-attacks on Palestinian civilians and their properties:

-- 18 May: settlers cut 50 olive trees in Yasouf village, eastern Salfit.
+- 15 March: settlers from “Burchin” settlement uprooted around 50 olive trees in Salfit.

 IOF incursions and arrests of Palestinian civilians:

-IOF conducted 187 incursions into the West Bank, including occupied East Jerusalem.
+IOF carried out 158 incursions into the West Bank, including occupied East Jerusalem.
 Those incursions included raids and searches of civilian houses and facilities and establishment of checkpoints.
-During this week’s incursions, 130 Palestinians were arrested, including 2 children and a woman; most of them were arrested in a widescale arrest operation during the funerals of Shireen Abu ‘Akleh and Walid al-Sharif in East Jerusalem.
-Also, IOF conducted a limited incursion into eastern Rafah in the southern Gaza Strip.
+During this week’s incursions, 76 Palestinians were arrested, including 2 children.
+IOF also conducted a limited incursion into northern Gaza Strip on 14 March 2022.

-Meanwhile, the Israeli occupation maintains its illegal and inhuman 15-year closure on the Gaza Strip.
-Details available in PCHR’s March 2022 monthly update on the Gaza crossings.
+The Israeli occupation maintains its illegal and inhuman 15-year closure on the Gaza Strip.
+Details available in PCHR’s monthly update on the Gaza crossings.